opendcs/opendcs/docs/source/start-screening.rst

 * Screening IDs
 * TS Assignments

-The screening IDs tab is where critiria are defined.
+The screening IDs tab is where criteria are defined.
 Any IDs defined here can be attributed to more than one time series.
 For example, if you have multiple gages on the same body of water for which you would like to undergo the same screening